nagendar-pm/wc-command-line-tool/README.md

 4. Added support for pipe command mode - Supports any number of pipes but with `wc` as terminal command
 5. Supports multiple options at once, both at a time and separated by spaces (like `{-cl}` and `{-cl -m}`)
+6. Supports multiple files at once

 ## TODO
-1. Multiple file options to be supported
-2. File path with spaces in names
+1. File path with spaces in names
+2. Multiple char-sets to be supported

 ## Diagrams
 1. Class Diagram